 Today’s house builders are subject to a host of safety regulations that must be met, which is great news for you and your family’s protection.
 These include the use of fire-resistant materials along with hard-wired smoke alarms to ensure the occupants’ safety in case of a fire.
-There are also electrical precautions such as circuit breakers, and all doors and locks must comply to the British Standard Security Acts.
+There are also electrical precautions such as circuit breakers, and all doors and locks must comply with the British Standard Security Acts.

 What’s more, many new homes also come fitted with an intruder alarm which will not only deter any would-be burglars but also decrease your home’s insurance premium.

-One of the big attractions of buying a brand new property is the peace of mind that comes with the warranty.
-Most new-build homes have a 10-year structural warranty from organisations such as the NHBC (National House Building Council) whose policies cover about 80% of the new build market.
+One of the big attractions of buying a brand-new property is the peace of mind that comes with the warranty.
+Most new-build homes have a 10-year structural warranty from organisations such as the NHBC (National House Building Council) whose policies cover about 80% of the new-build market.

 3 – Good for the planet

 New residential developments are considered to be greener than ever before, and certainly more so than any of their predecessors.
-Modern heat conservation technologies include double glazing, wall and roof insulation and draught proofing as standard, while energy efficient central heating boilers will keep the home’s CO2 emissions low.
+Modern heat conservation technologies include double glazing, wall and roof insulation and draught proofing as standard, while energy-efficient central heating boilers will keep the home’s CO2 emissions low.

-Add to this advanced features such as dual-cistern toilet flushes and fitted showers that are designed to reduce water consumption, and today’s new homes have a smaller carbon footprint than second hand houses, which benefits the householder as well as the environment.
+Add to this advanced features such as dual-cistern toilet flushes and fitted showers that are designed to reduce water consumption, and today’s new homes have a smaller carbon footprint than second-hand houses, which benefits the householder as well as the environment.

-4 – Affordable financing
+4 – Affordable Financing